 While not all issues can be avoided with regular maintenance, most of the time worn or broken parts are identified so that repairs can be made before your system stops working.
-However, understanding the most common HVAC issues, allows you to more effectively deal with a broken unit.
+However, understanding the most common HVAC issues, allows you to deal with a broken unit more.

 Five Common Winter HVAC Problems

 One of the simplest ways to keep your HVAC unit healthy is with clean air filters.
 It’s difficult for the air to flow through your HVAC unit when air filters become clogged or dirty.
 Not only that but air filters are designed to clean the air before it enters your living space.
 When the air filters are dirty, the air quality in your home is compromised.

 If you notice that your home is not heating properly or that your system is running longer to reach the desired temperature, you may need to change your air filters.
 It’s recommended that homeowners change or clean the HVAC air filters every one to three months.
 Clean your air filter more frequently if your home is exposed to pet hair, smoke, or excessive dust, like from construction.
 Breathe easier this winter and avoid costly repairs by changing your air filters.